-ArcanaPress promotes the 600-year-old Tarot Tradition, especially the powerful simplicity of its once block-printed images.
+ArcanaPress promotes the 600-year Tarot Tradition, especially the powerful simplicity of its once block-printed images.
 Tarot books in English rarely address these older decks having non-scenic pips, nor do they teach reading methods that predate the English tradition which is little more than 100 years old.
-Reproductions of historic decks are now available, and once understood, these charming Tarots will delight and inspire you!
+Reproductions of historic decks are now available, and once understood, they will delight and inspire you!

 What is the Tarot?
-Physically, the Tarot is a deck of two distinct kinds of cards:
+Physically, it is a deck of two distinct kinds of cards:

 1. The Major Arcana (Trumps)—22 picture cards that symbolize the major realities of a person’s life.
 These are the important issues or principles that force one to learn and grow through the life experience.